glycerine/goq/README.md

 $ for i in $(seq 1 $(cat /proc/cpuinfo |grep processor|wc -l)); do /usr/bin/nohup goq work forever & done
 ~~~

 The runGoqWorker script in the Goq repo shows how to automate the ssh and start-workers sequence.
+Even easier: start them automatically on boot (e.g. in /etc/rc.local) of
+your favorite cloud image, and workers will be ready and waiting for you when you bring up that image.

-goq command use
+using the system: goq command use
 ---------------

-There are three fundamental commands, corresponding to the three roles in the queuing system.
+There are three fundamental commands to goq, corresponding to the three roles in the queuing system.

  * goq serve : starts a jobs server, by default on port 1776.
 Generally you only start one server; only one is needed for most purposes.
 Of course with a distinct GOQ_HOME and GOQ_JSERV_PORT, you can run as many separate servers as you wish.